triis/accountability-bot/README.md

 # accountability-bot

+## ⚠️ IMPORTANT UPDATE: For the time being, development on this bot has been discontinued.
+The problem I was creating it to solve is no longer a problem, and as such I will not be working on it.
+If you are interested in the project, please feel free to fork the project.

 Bot for staying accountable and not being distracted by Discord.

 I plan to eventually re-write the bot in TypeScript, if possible.